thiagokokada/blog/2024-08-01/01-troubleshooting-zsh-lag-and-solutions-with-nix.md

 ```

 See the range?
 While 1.7ms is something that is probably difficult to notice,
-however 6.8ms can be noticiable, especially if this accumulates with other slow
+6.8ms can be noticiable, especially if this accumulates with other slow
 starting apps.

-But the thing is, all those commands are just generating commands that are in
+And the thing is, all those commands are just generating in the end a fixed
-the end fixed, at least for the current version of the program.
-Can we
+output, at least for the current version of the program.
+Can we pre-generate
-pre-generate them instead?
+them instead?
 If using Nix, of course we can:

 ```nix
 programs.zsh.initExtra =